 Regarding face, try to shape it as similar as possible.

-Select Smudge Tool with soft-edged brush (Strength: 50%) to improve contour.
+Select Smudge Tool with the soft-edged brush (Strength: 50%) to improve contour.

 Go to third smoke image and select part of the smoke using Polygonal Lasso Tool.

-Copy selected area to the main canvas and place it as shown on screenshot below.
+Copy selected area to the main canvas and place it as shown on the screenshot below.

 Desaturate this layer by going to Image > Adjustments > Desaturate (Shift+Ctrl+U) and set layer opacity for this layer to 70%.
 Then move it to the right edge of the canvas.

-Select Eraser Tool with soft-edged brush and erase edges on this layer.
+Select Eraser Tool with the soft-edged brush and erase edges on this layer.

 Update all layers opacity back to 100%.